"Unprecedented" in FBI history: What we know about the Capitol riot arrests

 Where did they come from?

-The rioters come from at least 39 states outside of Washington, D.C.
+The rioters come from at least 40 states outside of Washington, D.C.
 Among those arrested whose home states were known, the most were from Texas and New York, with 18 Texans and 14 New Yorkers charged so far.
 Other well-represented states include Florida, with 13 arrested, and California, with 11 arrested.
-New Jersey has nine arrests, and Virginia has eight.
+Pennsylvania has 10 arrests, and New Jersey has nine.

 How many have worked in law enforcement?